dcartertwo/chickadee/README.md

-# 🐦 Chickadee
+# 🐦 Chickadee Analytics

-Chickadee is an open-source, self-managed, privacy-focused analytics running on a Cloudflare Worker.
+Simple, privacy-focused web analytics you can self-host on Cloudflare.

 Monorepo: